10 FAQs About Antidepressants

 How effective are antidepressants?

 It can take a few weeks, sometimes around six weeks, until the effects of antidepressants begin to be seen.
 In trials of volunteers with moderate to severe depression, nearly twice as many reported improvement (around 6 in 10) as compared with those taking placebo (dummy pills).

 Why have I been prescribed antidepressants when I’m not depressed?

 Antidepressants have been found to offer relief to conditions other than depression.
 People with severe anxiety and panic may be offered antidepressants.
 Other conditions such as post-traumatic stress, obsessive- compulsive disorder, arthritis, migraine, nerve damage, low back pain may also be relieved by antidepressants.

 Around 30, at the last count.
 Older classes of antidepressant, known as tricyclics and MAOIs are still effective for some people.
 Even with the newest generation of antidepressants, people find greater benefits and/or fewer side effects.
 This means it may take a little trial and error before an appropriate antidepressant is found.

 How bad are the side effects?

 All drugs have potential side effects, including the ones any of us can pick from the shelves.
 The fact that a drug can have side effects doesn’t mean it will.
 With antidepressants most people can feel them having an effect, often in terms of drowsiness, a little nausea, or other fairly tolerable issues that wear off in a couple of weeks.
 It is possible to experience stronger side effects in which case the type of drug may need to be changed.
-As with many drugs there may be something of a cost-benefit issue to address for some users.

 Will I have to stop work?